VictorCano18/react-infinite-scroll/README.md

-# Victor Cano - TEST
+# Inifnite scroll

-This project was made with react and tailwindcss.
+This project was made with react, tailwindcss and react query.